0604MananShah/0604MananShah/README.md

-- 👋 Hi, I’m Manan
+- 👋 Hi, I’m Manan.
-- 👀 I’m interested in coding, learning new tools
+- 👀 I’m interested in coding, learning new tools.
-- 🌱 I’m currently learning jenkins, microservices
+- 🌱 I’m currently learning jenkins and PCF.
-- 📫 How to reach me manan.shah403@gmail.com
+- 📫 How to reach me manan.shah403@gmail.com.

 <!---
 0604MananShah/0604MananShah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.